double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/2X_System_Architecture/21_System_Decomposition_Boundaries.md

 ## 21.4 Data & Interface Contracts

-This section defines how Nexus components must exchange information in a consistent and verifiable manner, regardless of future architectural or packaging decisions.
+This section defines how AgOpenNext components must exchange information in a consistent and verifiable manner, regardless of future architectural or packaging decisions.
 The goal is to ensure that all runtime data—whether internal or external—remains **typed, versioned, and deterministic**, independent of how it is transported or implemented.

 ---